chris940913/Spring-Hibernate-Banking-System-console-based-app/README.md

 f.
 View balance of Savings account

 g.
 Employees should have the number of operations performedper session displayed above the menu.
 Operations include all of the above major use-cases except login.

+PLS ADD THE 7 JAR FILE TO LIBRARY MANUALLY, AND EXECUTE BANK.SQL MANUALLY TO CREATE THE DATABASE.